Linear IgA bullous disease

-Chronic bullous disease of childhood usually presents before puberty with an abrupt onset of blistering in the genital region, later affecting hands, feet and face.
-In adults with linear IgA disease, the limbs are more often the first sites, although any area of the body may be affected later.
+In children, linear IgA bullous disease usually presents before puberty with an abrupt onset of blistering in the genital region, later affecting hands, feet, face and limbs.

-Clear round or oval blisters may arise from normal-looking or red skin.
-Red flat or elevated patches may arise, studded with small blisters (vesicles) or large ones (bullae), often target-shaped.
+Round or oval blisters filled with clear fluid may arise from normal-looking skin or from red flat or elevated patches.
+The blisters may be small (vesicles) or large (bullae).
+Typically, the blisters are arranged in rings (annular lesions) and they may form a target shape.
 The tendency for new blisters to arise in a ring around an old one is called the

 string of beads sign, and groups of small blisters may be described as a

 cluster of jewels.
 Secondary lesions include crusts, scratch-marks, sores and ulcers.